erjonh-dev/VELARA/README.md

 ## Features

-- Track daily expenses and income
+- Manage employee data and digital hiring processes
-- Categorize transactions for better financial management
+- Track salaries, reimbursements, absences, and vacation days
-- View detailed statistics and summaries of financial activities
+- Integrated calendar for employee attendance
-- User-friendly interface with dark mode support
+- Responsive design with dark mode support
-- Responsive design for seamless use on various devices
+- Admin dashboard for centralized HR control

 ## How To Use